yuulive/hfkhv/README.md

 ## Making changes to database

 - Apply any changes to database schema objects in `./pgfine/**/*.sql`.
-- Create new file in `./pgfine/migrations` if tables were modified.
+- Create new file in `./pgfine/migrations` if tables were created or modified.
 - Setup environment and run
 ```bash
 source env-local-db-0.sh